lkremkow/qualys-api-documentation-samples/README.md

 ## Usage

-   TODO: How to use these scripts.
+   TODO: Provide complete guidance on how to use these scripts.

+   **fetch_api_documentation.sh**

+   Retrieve all the PDF files of the Qualys API documentation.

+   Does not require `settings.sh` to be configured correctly.

+   `./fetch_api_documentation.sh`

 ## Contributing